bredele/bredele.github.io/_posts/2014-01-02-hello-canada.md

   <img src="/images/francelife.gif" alt="going round in circles" />
 </figure>

-A new start and this is the reason why I wanted some place to write my thoughts and share the projects I'm working on.<!--  I remember my first employer here who said that a foreigner should never speak out in public, well that's kind of my goal and writing this blog is a good start. -->
+I wanted a new start and this is the reason why I wanted some place to write my thoughts and share the projects I'm working on.<!--  I remember my first employer here who said that a foreigner should never speak out in public, well that's kind of my goal and writing this blog is a good start. -->

 So far I really enjoy Canada, I met a lot of awesome people and I'm really glad to be here.
 I will write soon other articles about my adventures in Canada